A bridge on Highway 50 is under construction, affecting travel to Gunnison from the west. Learn more here.

 Is Kebler Pass open?

 Yes!
-Kebler Pass, also known as Gunnison County Road 12, is open.
+Kebler Pass, also known as Gunnison County Road 12, is open for summer 2024.
+Ohio Creek Pass, which runs from the Kebler Pass road to Gunnison, is also open.

 Is Cottonwood Pass open?

 Yes!
-Cottonwood Pass, also known as Chaffee County Road 306, is open.
+Cottonwood Pass, also known as Chaffee County Road 306, is open for summer 2024.

 Is Monarch Pass open?

 Yes!
 Monarch Pass is open.
-The bridge closure does not impact travel to Gunnison and Crested Butte from the east.
+The Hwy 50 bridge construction does not impact travel to Gunnison and Crested Butte from the east.

 Hwy 50 bridge closure over Blue Mesa